5 TIPS – HOW TO HIRE A ROOFING CONTRACTOR CHECKLIST

 One of the most important parts of your house is also the most at risk to damage: the roof.
 Whether it’s wind, snow, ice, heavy rains, hail or fallen trees, your roof can take a beating.
 Making sure you hire a reputable roofing contractor to repair or replace your roof will ensure that your home is protected from the elements and help hold its value.
 Roofing contractors have a busy season, like many other home contractors.
 This may affect pricing and availability.
-With this in mind, here are a few tips on how to hire a high-quality roofing contractor.
+With this in mind, here is a hiring a roofing contractor checklist to make sure you make the right decision!

 Look for referrals from people you know – neighbors, friends, co-workers, and relatives are all good sources.
 If possible, ask to see how their projects turned out.
 You should also complete additional research by talking to at least three contractors and requesting written estimates.
 Review bids carefully and especially all the details.
 You’re looking for skill, commitment, and integrity.
 Make sure they have references and have worked in your area for a period of time.
 The Better Business Bureau warns against fly-by-night roofing contractors who roll into town after a disaster to scam desperate homeowners.
 BBB, Nextdoor, Yelp, Google and Facebook are all good resources as well.